Aigey/Aigey/README.md

 - 👋 Hi, I’m @Aigey
-- 👀 I’m interested in Tacos asnd VR
+- 👀 I’m interested in Tacos and VR
 - 🌱 I’m currently learning Unity and Blender
 - 💞️ I’m looking to collaborate on Vr Prjects
 - 📫 How to reach me Telegram @Aigey Discord Aigey#0001